 Will I get a COVID-19 test at the Student Health Center?

-The health center is currently testing students for COVID-19.
-If you feel you have symptoms of COVID-19 or have been exposed to someone with COVID-19, please call the health center to discuss how we can best care for you.
-If you are wanting to be tested for COVID-19 but have no symptoms and no possible exposures to COVID-19, we offer screening appointments twice a week on Mondays and Wednesdays where you can be tested.
+The Health Center is currently testing students for COVID-19.
+If you feel you have symptoms of COVID-19 or have been exposed to someone with COVID-19, please call the Health Center to discuss how we can best care for you.
+If you are wanting to be tested for COVID-19 but have no symptoms and no possible exposures to COVID-19, we offer screening clinics most days.
 Please call the SHC at (707) 664-2921 to make an appointment.

 Where can I go for more information on COVID-19?